ome notable places named in honor of Queen Kapiolani:

 In 1903 he became the second Delegate to Congress of the United States as a Territory of Hawaii, defeating Honorable Robert Kalanihiapo Wilcox, who fought to establish Queen Liliuokalani back to the throne.

 rince David Laamea Kahalepouli Kinoiki Kawananakoa Piikoi was born February 19, 1868, his father was High Chief Piikoi and his mother was Kinoiki Kekaulike a sister to Queen Consort Kapiolani, King Kalakaua's wife.
 His brothers were Edward Keliiahonui who died childless at the age of 18 and Jonah Kuhio Kalanianaole.
-King Kalakaua officially granted the title of "Prince" to David Kawananakoa and he was named heir to the throne following Kalakaua's sister, Princess Liliu (who became Queen Liliuokalani) and his niece,
+King Kalakaua officially granted the title of "Prince" to David Kawananakoa and suggested him 5th in line to the throne in his 1888 will.
+Queen Liliuokalani named him an heir after Princess Kaiulani in her new Constitution presented in 1893, but it was never ratified.

 After the overthrow of 1893, Prince David Kawananakoa was engaged to marry Princess Kaiulani in 1898, but unfortunately she died within a year in 1899.